-To find out if your local Salvation Army or Goodwill is participating, contact them and ask about their eligibility requirements for the free furniture vouchers.
+Contact them to determine if your local Salvation Army or Goodwill is participating and ask about their eligibility requirements for the free furniture vouchers.

 In general, it’s a good idea to contact other local thrift stores and non-profit organizations in your area, too.
-They get donations all the time and they have limited space.
+They get donations all the time, and they have limited space.

-They need to move inventory.
-They might be willing to offer free furniture.
+They need to move inventory and might be willing to offer free furniture.

-The Heroes Warehouse is a non-profit organization that helps previously homeless veterans with free furniture and essentials.
+The Heroes Warehouse is a non-profit organization that helps previously homeless United States veterans with free furniture and essentials.

-They accept new and gently used items that are in good working condition so you know you’re getting relatively good quality items with their furniture assistance program.
+They accept new and gently used items in good working condition, so you know you’re getting relatively good quality items with their furniture assistance program.

-If you have any gift cards on hand, you can use their Gift Card Exchange section to turn your gift cards into cash for furniture!
+If you have any gift cards, you can use their Gift Card Exchange section to turn your gift cards into cash for furniture!

-The Red Cross provides disaster relief to individuals and families that have experienced disasters from home fires to hurricanes to wildfires to floods.
+The Red Cross provides disaster relief to individuals and families who have experienced disasters, from home fires to hurricanes, wildfires, and floods.

 The Red Cross responds to an average of 60,000 disasters every year.

-Ashley Furniture has a Hope to Dream program where they give away beds to a underprivileged children between 3-16 who don’t have beds and come from families with low income.
+Ashley Furniture has a Hope to Dream program where they give away beds to underprivileged children between 3-16 who don’t have beds and come from low-income families.

 They’ve given over 100,000 free beds to children.

-If you know of a child that can qualify, you can place a nomination here.
+If you know of a child who can qualify, you can place a nomination here.

-If you’ve moved into a new house, set up a housewarming party and create a registry.
+If you’ve moved into a new house, set up a housewarming party and create a furniture registry.